Laser Hair Removal in Princeton, NJ

 How much does laser hair removal cost?

 The size and number of treatment areas are some of the factors that will affect the cost of your treatment.
 The laser or light technique used will also play a role, as well as the number of sessions needed to achieve your goals.
 Our team will provide a detailed cost breakdown for you at your initial appointment so that you can make the best decision for your needs.
 Laser hair removal is one of the most affordable cosmetic treatments available, and can be a cheaper alternative to shaving and waxing over time.
-If you would like plastic surgery financing options, we work with reputable lending agencies with excellent terms for qualified applicants.

 Next, Read About…

 The Fraxel Re:pair laser is a non-surgical enhancement that is the premier fractional ablative CO2 laser designed for treatment of wrinkles, sun damaged skin, texture irregularities, acne scarring, brown spots due to sun exposure and aging, and generalized redness.